Project ideas for audio machine learning

 9. Sleep health

-Get some insight into how well you sleep by detecting if your talking or snoring during the night.
+Get some insight into how well you sleep.
+With audio recognition, you can detect if you’re talking or snoring during the night.

 10. Geological monitor